willie68/GoBlobStore/README.md

 - proxy for file system and s3
 - simple http interface
 - http path, http header or jwt based tenant discovery
-- configurable jwt role based or basic auth access control
+- configurable jwt role based access control

 Retention is given in minutes from CreationDate or, if a reset retention is called, from RetentionBase.